Budget 4WD for Hire in Brisbane for the Best Sunshine Trip

 It is said to be every man’s dream to explore this 4x4 track who loves to have an adventure.
 Located just in the north of Brisbane along the Bruce Highway.
 Take a left turn to Steve Irwin Way and then onto Bahrs Road, which is just five minutes away on your four-wheel-drive vehicle.
 Further down the road take another left turn to experience some of the most amazing 4WD camper drives you will encounter.

 From steep descent to rut tracks and huge mud holes - you will thoroughly enjoy the 4WD adventure this place has to offer.
 The track conditions change frequently, so be cautious as tracks may become completely impassable in wet weather.
 We recommend you to plan your trip and have a fair idea of your route and leave ample time to exit before nightfall.
-Do not attempt this track when there is much rain in the area or you may get bogged in the clay.
+Do not attempt this track in your hired 4WD Brisbane when there is much rain in the area or you may get bogged in the clay.

 - Moreton Island